 - 1. All linear dimensions are in millimeters.
 Any dimensions in parenthesis are for reference only.
 Dimensioning and tolerancing per ASME Y14.5M.
 2. This drawing is subject to change without notice.
-3. Refernce JEDEC MO-178.
+3. Reference JEDEC MO-178.

 - 4. Body dimensions do not include mold flash, protrusions, or gate burrs.
-Mold flash, protrusions, or gate burrs shall not exceed 0.25 mm per side. - 5.
-Support pin may differ or may not be present.
+Mold flash, protrusions, or gate burrs shall not exceed 0.25 mm per side.